MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

   - FraudProtection
 search.audienceType:
   - admin
-title: Managing Lists
+title: Managing lists

 ---
-# Managing Lists
+# Managing lists

-## Overview

-Custom Lists provide you with a flexible way to upload and access organized data within DFP.
+Custom lists provide you with a flexible way to upload and access organized data within Dynamics 365 Fraud Protection.
 You can create any number of custom lists containing data specific to your business needs.
-For example, you could create a list containing a set of email addresses, IP addresses or product IDs.
-These lists can then be referenced within a rule (link) in order to help you execute your business logic/fraud strategy at scale.
+For example, you can create a list containing a set of email addresses, IP addresses, or product IDs.
+These lists can then be referenced within a rule (link) in order to help you execute your business logic and fraud strategy at scale.

 > [!NOTE]
 > Lists do not display in an INT environment.